langchain-ai/memory-template/README.md

 You can learn more about Storage in LangGraph [here](https://langchain-ai.github.io/langgraph/how-tos/memory/shared-state/).

-In our case, we are saving all memories namespaced by `user_id` and by the memory scheam you provide.
+In our case, we are saving all memories namespaced by `user_id` and by the memory schema you provide.
 That way you can easily search for memories for a given user and of a particualr type.
 This diagram shows how these pieces fit together:

 ![Memory types](./static/memory_types.png)